Shariar-Hasan/FakeUUID/README.md

 ## Installation

-To use FakeStore, simply download the code from this repository and include it in your project.
+To use FakeUUID, simply download the code from this repository and include it in your project.
 You can install the package using npm:

 ```
 npm install @ethico/fakeuuid
 ```

-Alternatively, you can download the `FakeStore.js` file and include it in your project manually. or You can use the CDN for it
+Alternatively, you can download the `FakeUUID.js` file and include it in your project manually. or You can use the CDN for it

 ```html